The Southern Highland Craft Guild’s

 Emerging Artist Program

 Since 1930, the Southern Highland Craft Guild has championed fine craft across the Southern Appalachian region.
-We’re excited to launch our Emerging Artist Program, a unique opportunity for six promising artists to take the next step in their careers.
+We’re excited to continue our Emerging Artist Program, a unique opportunity designed for two cohorts of ten promising artists to take the next step in their careers.

-This program is designed to help you grow creatively, develop professional skills, and gain hands-on experience in the world of fine craft exhibitions.
-Selected artists will participate in the Craft Fair of the Southern Highlands and receive valuable resources to elevate their business and artistic practice.
+This program is designed to support your creative growth, strengthen your professional skills, and provide hands-on experience in the world of fine craft fairs and career development.
+Selected artists will participate in either the July or October edition of the Craft Fair of the Southern Highlands and will receive valuable resources to help elevate their artistic practice and prepare them to exhibit their work.

 Program Benefits